AgentTroll/blog/2019-07-18-what-the-fuck-does-guice-zip-file-closed-exception-mean.md

 in the first place, what the problem is with exceptions that require class loading and such.
 Perhaps it is needed to find line numbers or something to display more debugging information?
-It is ironic then that it actually hindered the debugging process rather than expediting it.
+Perhaps because it ends up having to resolve classes through `PluginClassLoader`, and the JAR file has already been read, it can't read from the closed JAR stream?
 I honestly can only speculate.
+That being said, it is ironic that something which may have originally been intended to expedite the debugging process actually hindered it in this case.
+Go figure.

 I'm working on getting the project out as soon as I can.
 This is simply a quick post I decided to write in case